JohnsonRodrigues/admin/README.md

 ### 5.2 Plugins

 By default the [DataTables](https://datatables.net/) plugin is supported.
-If set to `true`, the necessary javascript CDN script tags will automatically be injected into the `adminlte::page.blade` file.
+If set to `true`, the necessary javascript CDN script tags will automatically be injected into the `metronic::page.blade` file.

 ```php
 'plugins' => [